As dogs have become vital family members, it shouldn’t be a surprise that roughly 50 percent of all pets have human names or nicknames.

 I also recommend saying it aloud a few times to see how it sounds.
 Does it roll off your tongue?
 Would you be embarrassed to have your friends or neighbors hear it?

-When I adopted my first dog – Browning – I briefly considered naming him Pulitzer.
+When I adopted my first dog — Browning, a Labrador mix puppy — I briefly considered naming him Pulitzer.

 As a journalist, I thought it was a fun name.
 But it had too many syllables and didn’t sound that great when I shouted it off the deck.

-Instead, my sister, Amy, suggested a literary name since both of us and our other two siblings had been English majors in college.
+My sister, Amy, suggested a literary name because all my siblings studied English in college.

-A few months later, Finley came to join our home.
+A few months later, Finley, a mixed-breed dog, came to join our home.
 Friends had found him abandoned near the Finley River in southwest Missouri.

-Although I briefly considered changing Finley’s name for a literary one, ultimately, I decided against it.
+Although I briefly considered changing Finley’s name to a literary one, ultimately, I decided against it.
 Finley suited him, and I worried he’d be confused by a name change.

 Avoid the most popular names